imev2/MTR/README.md

-# MPHIL
+# Master's Thesis Research
-MPhil in Computational Biology
+MPhil in Computational Biology with the Liston Laboratory